Vrushabh156/Weather-App/README.md

 ## Description

 The Weather App is a simple application that provides real-time weather information for a given location.
-Users can quickly check the current weather conditions, temperature, and forecast for the next few days.
+Users can quickly check the current weather conditions, temperature, and humidity.

 ## Features

 - **Current Weather:** Get up-to-date information about the current weather conditions, including temperature, humidity, wind speed, and more.

-- **Forecast:** View the weather forecast for the next few days to plan ahead.

 - **Search:** Enter the name of a city or location to get the weather details for that specific area.